lambdamikel/LambdaSpeak3/README.md

   5. **An UART / Serial Interface:**  this versatile general purpose UART / Serial Interface offers flexible BAUD rates, 5 to 8 bits per frame, and different parity bit and number of stop bit configurations.
 The UART Interface can either be offered via a PIN header on the LambdaSpeak 3 PCB such that a FTDI cable or RS232 TTL serial converter can be hooked up directly via DuPont cables, or an UART module can be soldered in permanently.
 The 4 $ MP3 UART Module from Catalex is a good choice for such a module - it offers MP3 playback from a MicroSD card.
 See below.

   6. **An I2C Interface:** this interface is currently used for a **Real Time Clock (RTC) module**.
 LambdaSpeak 3 can be fitted with an optional DS3231 RTC module, a 6 $ module.
 At the time of this writing, the LambdaSpeak 3 firmware only supports the DS3231 RTC, but it is conceivable that additional I2C modules will be supported in the future as well.
 The DS3231 also contains a **Temperature Sensor**.

+  7. **General purpose EEPROM Data Storage:** the 128 KBs of EEPROM memory can also be used to store arbitrary data (not only PCM data).
+Data can be uploaded, stored persistently, and retrieved back via the databus.
+128 KBs can be exchanged in 5 seconds.

 ### CPC Connection